Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as an overlap support that aligns close to a 50% Fibonacci retracement, indicating a potential level where the price could stabilize once more.
+Supporting reasons: Identified as a pullback support that aligns with the 61.8% Fibonacci retracement, indicating a potential level where the price could stabilize once more.

 ETH/USD (Ethereum):